rkinde1/cheerio/README.md

 # cheerio

-This code when ran will web scrape a website that will look for artists in the title or just the artist name and compile a list of songs on that website and send an email to the email of your choosing.
-To send an email too yourself or test it, create a separate credentials.json file that includes
+This code when ran will web scrape a website that will look for artists in the title or just the artist name and compile a list of songs and send an email to of your choosing.
+To send an email to yourself or test it, create a separate credentials.json file that includes
 {
 "to": "your name <your email>"
 "from": "the email you are using"